yWorks/yfiles-for-html-demos/demos/layout/layoutstyles/README.md

 ## Things to Try

-- Browse the _Sample Graphs_ and _Layout Styles_.
+- Browse the _Layout Algorithms_ and _Sample Graphs_.
-- Explore the various _configuration options_ of the layout algorithms.
+- Explore and apply the settings of the layout algorithms.
-- Run a layout algorithm with the selected settings by pressing the _Apply_ button.
+- Try a preset configuration to explore different aspects of the layout algorithms.

-- Restore the default settings of an algorithm with the _Reset_ button.
+## Layout Description